 Dr. Bradley Ebersole has served as an executive search and board retreat consultant for ACCT for four years.
 During that time, he has led approximately 20 board development retreats, all with excellent reviews, and several president searches that have resulted in the successful hire of an individual having the personal characteristics and professional background to match the unique culture of each college.

-Dr. Bradley J. Ebersole has had a 41-year career in community college education that culminated in a six year tenure as president at Washington State Community College, Ohio.
-During his career Ebersole, himself a community college graduate (1973), taught sociology, held positions in workforce development, was part of a team of administrators that started a community college (Carroll Community College, Md.), and was instrumental in the movement to consolidate three community colleges into a single system at The Community College of Baltimore County.
-As academic vice chancellor at Baton Rouge Community College (BRCC) he was engaged in leading a mid-sized college in a time of exponential enrollment growth of 30%.
-Twice in his career, once as vice chancellor for academic affairs at BRCC and again as president at Washington State Community College, he was charged with strategically implementing significant improvement of campus climate and organizational culture.
+Dr. Ebersole, a community college graduate himself (1973), has had a 41-year career in community college education that culminated in a six- year tenure as President at Washington State Community College, Ohio.
+During his career, Dr. Ebersole taught sociology, held positions in workforce development, was part of a team of administrators that started a new community college (Carroll Community College, Md.), and was instrumental in the movement to consolidate three community colleges into a single system at The Community College of Baltimore County.
+As Vice Chancellor for Academic Affairs at Baton Rouge Community College (BRCC), he was engaged in leading a mid-sized college of 8,000 students in a time of exponential enrollment growth of 30%.
+Twice in his career–once as Vice Chancellor for Academic Affairs at BRCC and again as President at Washington State Community College–he was charged with strategically implementing significant improvement of campus climate and organizational culture.
 Dr. Ebersole is a certified mediator, has provided training in conflict resolution, and has significant expertise and experience in international education.
 He has lived and taught outside of the US for three years, primarily in Japan and Europe.